peteroupc/peteroupc.github.io/colorgen.md

 <a id=Introduction></a>
 ## Introduction

 This document presents an overview of many common color topics that are of general interest to programmers and that can be implemented in many different programming languages.
-Many of the topics contain pseudocode that shows their implementation.
-In particular, this document discusses&mdash;
+Many of the topics contain pseudocode that shows their implementation. **[Sample Python code](https://peteroupc.github.io/colorutil.py) that implements many of the methods in this document is available.**  [Supplemental topics](https://peteroupc.github.io/suppcolor.html) are listed in another open-source page.

-- popular formats for red-green-blue (RGB) colors,
+**Topics this document covers include:**

-- several color models of practical interest, including conversion methods,
+- Red-green-blue (RGB) and other color models of practical interest.
-- how to generate colors with certain properties,
+- How to generate colors with certain properties.
-- color differences,
-- color mixing,
-- color maps,
+- Color differences, color maps, and color mixing.
-- how to find the dominant colors of an image, and
+- Dominant colors of an image.
-- spectral color functions.
+- Colors as spectral data.

-[Sample Python code](https://peteroupc.github.io/colorutil.py) that implements many of the methods in this document is available.
-[Supplemental topics](https://peteroupc.github.io/suppcolor.html) are listed in another open-source page.

-The following topics are beyond this page's scope:

-- In general, topics that are specific to a programming language or application programming interface.
+**This document does not cover:**

 - Procedures to change or set the color used&mdash;
     - in text, foregrounds, or backgrounds of user interface elements (such as buttons, text boxes, and windows),
     - in text or backgrounds of documents (such as HTML documents), or